Go directly to [1]

 The tutor, curator or mandatary to the person is responsible for a number of aspects.

-The Curateur public plays
+The Curateur public plays an advisory role

 A tutor or curator who is not sure what decision to take may contact the Curateur public and seek the advice of the person in charge of the incapacitated person's file; before doing so, they should consult the tutorship council.
 The Curateur public may also give advice to a mandatary.